soumya2427/iris-classification-/README.md

 6. Working

-.Load the Iris dataset.
+Load the Iris dataset.
-.Display and analyze the data.
+Display and analyze the data.
-.Separate features and target values.
+Separate features and target values.
-.Split the dataset into training and testing data.
+Split the dataset into training and testing data.
-.Train the KNN model.
+Train the KNN model.
-.Predict flower species.
+Predict flower species.
-.Calculate model accuracy.
+Calculate model accuracy.
-.Display the classification report and confusion matrix.
+Display the classification report and confusion matrix.
-.Predict the species of a new flower.
+Predict the species of a new flower.
-.Visualize the dataset using a scatter plot.
+Visualize the dataset using a scatter plot.

 7. Sample Prediction